digital-futures-academy/airport-challenge/ChallengeInfo.md

 | plane   | id@string               | -                                 | -      |

 1. test that the airport contains the plane that is taking off.
+2. test that the airport only lets planes that are at the airport takeoff.
-2. test that the airport doesn't contain the plane that is landing.
+3. test that the airport doesn't contain the plane that is landing.